OpenSilver/OpenSilver.Documentation/documentation/general/development-setup.md

    - Access the .NET 7 official download page at [Download .NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

 2. **Select the Appropriate SDK:**
-   - Choose the SDK according to your operating system (Windows, macOS, Linux).
+   - Choose the SDK according to your Windows operating system.

 3. **Download and Install the SDK:**
    - Click the download link and run the installer after the download completes.